GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 .. _gmt_defaults_a:

-.. dropdown:: Click to see source code for figure below.
+.. dropdown:: Click to see the source code for the figure below.

    .. literalinclude:: /_verbatim/GMT_Defaults_1a.txt